 Students continue to be well prepared for employment, both in the development of the key skills necessary for work in the profession, and in the development of understanding about the industry.
 They take part in regular mock and preview interviews and auditions, and the requirement to audition for roles in their final year productions and films gives students a real sense of what to expect when seeking professional work.
-Students benefit from an extensive programme of professional practice talks from agents, casting directors and actors on a range of subjects including how to start their own theatre company, how to manage their finances and taxes, how to develop their own work for television, how to market themselves and understanding their individual casting potential.
+Students benefit from an extensive programme of professional practice and industry talks from agents, casting directors and actors on a range of subjects including how to start their own theatre company, how to manage their finances and taxes, how to develop their own work for television, how to market themselves and understanding their individual casting potential.
 These industry guests frequently cast and audition the students for professional productions.

 Similarly, the policy of bringing West End casting directors to audition BA Musical Theatre whilst still in training continues to be highly successful and will continue for the forthcoming year.
+This year we have invited five leading casting directors to attend our casting director days.